Skip to content

 2 mcp required ask (4-layer) allow pre-approves

-3 shell, file (outside zone) required ✅ ask (JIT — bus≠None prompt at gate time; bus=None deny) allow pre-approves; deny blocks even the default zone
+3 shell, file (outside the configured scope) required ✅ ask (JIT — bus≠None prompt at gate time; bus=None deny) the config value IS the scope (#3458): allow = unrestricted, deny = empty set (and no JIT ask), a path list = exactly that set

 Tier 0 is "unconditional pass", not "default allow" — there is no config key that could block these ops without breaking workflow execution semantics.